 Fast growing ‘grab n go’ coffee chain Kopi Kenangan, which serves Indonesian-style coffee to the country’s young, tech-savvy consumers,is closing $20 million growth round from Sequoia India.

 Kopi Kenangan was founded in 2017 by Edward Tirtanata and James Prananto to fill a sweet spot between the high-priced coffee served at international coffee chains, which are out of reach for most Indonesians, and the instant coffee sold at many street stalls.

-Kopi Kenangan today has 80 stores in eight cities and serves close to one million cups of coffee each month, up sharply from 16 stores and 175,000 cups per month in October 2018.
+Kopi Kenangan today has 105 stores in 9 cities and serves close to 1.5 million cups of coffee each month, up sharply from 16 stores and 175,000 cups per month in October 2018.
 With the new funding, Kopi Kenangan plans to accelerate growth by opening 150 outlets by end of the year and expanding to 1,000 stores open throughout Indonesia by 2021.
 The company, which is already profitable, is also in conversations to expand across Southeast Asia.

 The company’s best-selling product “Es Kopi Kenangan Mantan”, a take on a classic Indonesian iced coffee recipe, is made entirely with locally-sourced ingredients, including a proprietary coffee blends from four different regions of Indonesia, fresh milk and organic palm sugar, which gives it a distinctly fresh taste and aroma.
 The company is also adding other Asian favorites to its menu, including Thai tea, bubble tea and even Teh Tarik(pulled tea), a local favorite tea served with sweet condensed milk.